angelochillemix/stdfsharp/README.md

 # stdfsharp
-StdfShar is a Reading/writing STDF (Standard Test Data Format) library for .NET written in C# using .Net Core
+StdfSharp is a Reading/writing STDF (Standard Test Data Format) library for .NET written in C# using .Net Core

 Features:
 - Support of the STDF V4 specifications